netdata/blog/content/posts/how-to-netdata-cloud.md

 ![A screenshot of the third link to the Nodes interface](/img/how-to-netdata-cloud_04.png)

-Each of these links will take you to the Netdata Cloud application, where you can register for a new account or log in to your existing account:
+Each of these links will take you to the Netdata Cloud application, where you can register for a new account or log in to your existing account.

+> <span style="color: #17CE8A;">**Note:**</span> Be consistent with the sign-in method you use.
+We are currently working on a fix for this issue, but if you sign in via different methods, you may end up with multiple Netdata Cloud accounts.

 ![A screenshot of a link to the Nodes interface](/img/how-to-netdata-cloud_05.png)